 The cookies described in American Cookery were quite different from the soft, chewy, or crispy treats we enjoy today.
 One major difference was the use of pearlash, an early leavening agent, instead of modern baking powder or soda.
 This gave the cookies a unique texture and flavor that might seem unusual to us now.

 Additionally, sweeteners like molasses or honey were more common than refined sugar, giving these early cookies a darker color and a richer, slightly bitter taste.
-The absence of chocolate, which hadn’t yet become a common ingredient, also sets them apart from many of today’s favorite cookie recipes.
+The lack of chocolate, which hadn’t yet become a staple ingredient, further distinguishes these early treats from many of today’s popular cookie recipes.

 Specific Examples of Early Recipes

-One example of an early recipe in American Cookery is the “Molasses Gingerbread,” which resembles a spiced cookie in flavor and texture.
+An example of an early recipe from American Cookery is “Molasses Gingerbread,” featuring a spiced flavor and texture similar to that of a cookie.
 It combined molasses, ginger, and other warm spices to create a treat that was both flavorful and durable.
 Another recipe for “Shrewsbury Cakes” used a mix of butter, sugar, and flour to create a simple, crumbly biscuit-like cookie.

 These recipes were versatile and often adjusted based on what ingredients were available.
 For instance, cooks might swap out spices or sweeteners depending on their pantry stock.
 Though these cookies may seem basic by today’s standards, they were an important step in the evolution of the modern cookie.